Google falls short on third-quarter profit

 Alphabet makes the majority of its money from selling targeted advertising across the web, apps and Google products including its search engine and video streaming site YouTube.
 Investors are also closely watching the growth of Google’s cloud computing business.

+Google’s cloud is considered an important and growing business for the company, although it trails well behind competitors Amazon and Microsoft.

+Alphabet’s Other Bets division, which includes long-term aspirational projects such as self-driving car company Waymo and drone delivery company Wing, reported increased revenue of $155 million but a growing loss of $941 million.

-Google is the subject of multiple antitrust investigations in the U.S., along with other major tech companies.
-The probes have not affected its stock price.
+Google, along with other major tech companies, is the subject of multiple antitrust investigations in the U.S. The probes don’t seem to have affected its stock price, which is up more than 20% this year.

 Analysts were expecting the company to report profit of $8.7 billion on revenue of $40.3 billion.